A Concentration Inequality for the Facility Location Problem: Preliminaries

 \begin{proposition} In the optimal solution of \eqref{eq:objective}, every point $p$ must have some $f \in F$ at distance at most $3r_p$. \end{proposition}

 \begin{proof} Suppose that a point $p$ does not have a center $f \in F$ within distance $3r_p$.
 We show in this case that the cost can be reduced.
 We know from Lemma \ref{lem:intersection} that $|B(p, r_p) \cap X| \ge 1/r_p$.
-Let $m$ be the number of points in $|B(p, r_p) \cap X|$ \emph{excluding} $p$.
+Let $m$ be the number of points in $B(p, r_p) \cap X$ \emph{excluding} $p$.
 It follows that these points don't have an $f$ within distance $2r_p$.
 Therefore in total, the contribution of the points in $|B(p, r_p) \cap X|$ to the objective function is at least $2mr_p + 3r_p$.
-Now if we put a new $f$ at the point $p$, then the $m$ points all have a facility within distance $r_p$ and therefore, the cost of the solution decreases by at least Thus it follows that the optimal solution must have some $f \in F$ that is within distance $3r_p$ of $p$. \end{proof}
+Now if we put a new $f$ at the point $p$, then the $m$ points all have a facility within distance $r_p$ and therefore, the cost of the solution decreases by at least where the last inequality follows from the fact that $(m+1)r_p \ge 1$ due to Equation \eqref{eq:rdef}.
+Thus it follows that the optimal solution must have some $f \in F$ that is within distance $3r_p$ of $p$. \end{proof}

 \begin{lemma} There exists constants $c, C > 0$ such that $C \sum_{p \in X} r_p \ge C_n \ge c \sum_{p \in X} r_p$. \end{lemma}

 \begin{proof} From \cite{MP_alg, sublin_MP} we know that $\sum_{p \in X} r_p$ is a constant factor approximation of $C_n$ \emph{when we restrict} the set $F$ to be a subset of the points $X$.
 In our case, we want to study a more general version where the set $F$ can come from the entire space.
 Previous results readily extend to our desired upper bound since not restricting $F$ only decreases the value of the objective function.